Singleton, Western Australia

-Singleton is an outer southern suburb of Perth, the capital city of Western Australia, located within the City of Rockingham.
-It is the southernmost suburb of the Perth Metropolitan Area and is actually closer to the regional city Mandurah than either Perth CBD or Rockingham.
-The area is under a development near the school, Singleton Primary, and near the main oval, Laurie Stanford Reserve.
+Singleton is an outer suburb of Perth, the capital city of Western Australia, located entirely within the City of Rockingham local government area.
+It is the southernmost suburb of the Perth metropolitan area and is actually closer to the regional city Mandurah than either the Perth central business district or Rockingham.
+The area is under development near the school, Singleton Primary, and near the main oval, Laurie Stanford Reserve.
 There is a petrol service station, a small shopping centre, and a school.

 The suburb was named after Captain Francis Singleton, who arrived in the area in 1839 and became a substantial landholder in the area.